esphome/esphome-docs/components/modbus_controller.rst

 ``register_count`` is an option only required for uncommon response encodings or to optimizie modbus communications.

-It describes the number of registers this data point spans.
-Overrides the defaults determined by ``value_type``.
+It describes the number of registers this data point spans, overriding the defaults determined by ``value_type``.
 If no value for ``register_count`` is provided, it is calculated based on the register type.
-The default size for 1 register is 16 bits (1 Word).
+The default size for one register is 16 bits (one word).
 Some devices are not adhering to this convention and have registers larger than 16 bits.
-In this case ``register_count`` and  ``response_size`` must be set.
-For example, if your modbus device uses 1 registers for a FP32 value instead the default of two set ``register_count: 1`` and ``response_size: 4``.
+In this case, ``register_count`` and  ``response_size`` must be set.
+For example, if your Modbus device uses one register for a FP32 value (instead of the default of two), set ``register_count: 1`` and ``response_size: 4``.

 ``register_count`` can also be used to skip a number of registers in consecutive range.